-If you want, you can bypass physical keys entirely by replacing the deadbolt with an electronic lock that opens with a punch-in code.
+Electronic code locks enable you to bypass physical keys entirely by replacing the deadbolt with an electronic lock that opens with a punch-in code.
 Most models allow you to program multiple user codes, making it easy to create and delete unique codes for your guests.
-Buying an electronic lock is a little more pricey and involved than a lockbox, but comes with the added benefit of being able to manage and customize access to your property.
-Plus it saves you from all the worries about losing keys and forgetting passcodes.
-Installing can usually be done with nothing more than a screwdriver, although it does take some time (30 to 45 minutes) to replace your door handle and set up a passcode.
+Buying and installing an electronic lock is a little more pricey and involved than a lockbox, but comes with the added benefit of being able to manage and customize access to your property without worrying about lost keys.
+Installation can usually be done with nothing more than a screwdriver, although it does take some time (30 to 45 minutes) to replace your door handle and set up a passcode.

 Electronic door locks are typically battery powered, with a battery life of around 2-3 years.
 If the batteries run out, you can always use the mechanical keyhole that’s still in place.
 Here are some popular models to consider:

 These devices replace the code-based method with an electronic system that unlocks when it receives a wireless signal from an authorized smartphone.
-Smart locks come in different shapes and styles, some models completely replace the door handle and bolt like a code lock; others are installed just above the handle.
-What they all have in common is an electronic system that allows you to remotely manage who is authorized to open the door at any given time, reducing the key exchange problem to a matter of clicks.
+Smart locks come in different shapes and styles; some models completely replace the door handle and bolt like a code lock while others are installed just above the handle.
+What they all have in common is an electronic system that allows you to remotely manage who is authorized to open the door at any given time, making key exchange a problem of the past.

 How Smart Are Smart Locks?